codership/documentation/galeracluster/source/arbitrator.rst

         --address="gcomm://192.168.1.1,192.168.1.2,192.168.1.3" \
         --option="socket.ssl_key=/etc/ssl/galera/server-key.pem;socket.ssl_cert=/etc/ssl/galera/server-cert.pem;socket.ssl_ca=/etc/ssl/galera/ca-cert.pem;socket.ssl_cipher=AES128-SHA""

-If you use SSL it is necessary to also specify the cipher, otherwise there will be "terminate called after throwing an instance of 'gu::NotSet'" after initializing the ssl context.
+If you use SSL, it's necessary to specify the cipher.
+Otherwise, after initializing the ssl context an error will occur with a message saying, "Terminate called after throwing an instance of 'gu::NotSet'".

-If you do not want to type out the options every time you start Galera Arbitrator from the shell, you can set the options you want to use in a configuration file:
+If you don't want to enter the options every time you start Galera Arbitrator from the shell, you can set the options in the ``arbtirator.config`` configuration file:

 .. code-block:: linux-config